 Members who elect to defer their ASA at retirement will have the balance of their ASA invested according to their pre-retirement investment allocation.

-The tax status of your mandatory ASA contributions depends on whether or not taxes were withheld on them before the contributions were made to PERF.
-The employer-paid portion of the mandatory contributions are pre-tax.
-Portions deducted from a member’s wages after taxes are deducted post-tax.
+The tax status of mandatory ASA contributions depends on whether or not taxes were withheld on them before the contributions were made to PERF.
+The employer-paid portions of mandatory contributions are considered to be pre-tax contributions and are taxable.
+Portions deducted from a member’s wages after taxes are deducted are considered to be post-tax contributions and are not taxable.

 Taxable Portion - Direct Rollover

-If you choose to roll over only part of the taxable amount, the portion not rolled over is paid directly to you (less the mandatory 20 percent withholding for federal income tax).
+If you choose to roll over only part of the taxable amount, the portion not rolled over is paid directly to you (less the mandatory twenty percent [20%] withholding for federal income tax).

 If you choose to take a rollover distribution and do not complete the rollover by the 60th day following the day on which you receive the distribution, your distribution may be subject to taxes and/or penalties unless you qualify for a waiver.
 Please consult your tax professional for waiver qualifications.